jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 The easiest way to check for issues is by checking the logs, which can be accessed through the console for the web client or in the log directory on your server.

-If media is unable to transcode, first check the ffmpeg logs.
+If media are unable to transcode, first check the ffmpeg logs.

 ## Networking Issues